-In relation to the disclosure of personal health information for purposes other than research, the Privacy Officers responsible for ensuring that a Data Sharing Agreement is executed, must be satisfied that the disclosure was approved in accordance with POGO's Privacy and Data Security Procedures, specifically Principle 5 (Limiting Use, Disclosure and Retention of Personal Health Information).
-In relation to the collection of personal health information for purposes other than research, the Privacy Officers who are responsible for ensuring that a Data Sharing Agreement is executed, must also be satisfied that the collection was approved in accordance with Principle 5.
+In relation to the disclosure of personal health information for purposes other than research, the Privacy Officers who are responsible for ensuring that a Data Sharing Agreement is executed, must be satisfied that the disclosure was approved in accordance with POGO's Privacy and Data Security Procedures, specifically Principle 5 (Limiting Use, Disclosure and Retention of Personal Health Information).
+In relation to the collection of personal health information for purposes other than research, the Privacy Officers are also responsible for ensuring that a Data Sharing Agreement is executed and must also be satisfied that the collection was approved in accordance with Principle 5.

-Policy #41 (Execution of Data Sharing Agreements) also sets out that a log of Data Sharing Agreements be maintained and identifies the Privacy Officers responsible for maintaining such a log.
+Policy #9.1.10 (Execution of Data Sharing Agreements) also sets out that a log of Data Sharing Agreements be maintained and identifies the Privacy Team as responsible for maintaining such a log.
 In addition, this policy also specifies POGO's secured central files as the location where documentation related to the execution of Data Sharing Agreements will be saved, and the Privacy Offices who are responsible for retention.

-All agents of POGO must understand that compliance will be audited in accordance with Policy #40 (Privacy Audits) on an annual basis or as required, and that the Privacy Officers will be responsible for conducting the audit.
+All agents of POGO must understand that compliance will be audited in accordance with Policy #9.1.15 (Privacy Audits) on an annual basis or as required, and that the Privacy Officers will be responsible for conducting the audit.

-POGO's policies also require agents to notify the Privacy Officers at the first reasonable opportunity, in accordance with Policy #4 (Privacy Breach and Incident Management), if an agent breaches or believes there may have been a breach of this policy or its procedures.
+POGO's policies also require agents to notify the Privacy Officers at the first reasonable opportunity, in accordance with Policy #9.1.16 (Privacy Breach and Incident Management), if an agent breaches or believes there may have been a breach of this policy or its procedures.